FOSS4GAcademy/GST104FOSS4GLabs/Module 7 Lab/QGIS 2.8 and Inkscape 0.91/Module 7 Lab.md

 + (c) displays North Walk, a path, being labeled the same way a road is.
 This path could/should have a different label style since it is a different type of road.
 + (d) displays Congress Street label running off of the map.
 It should be moved or removed.
 Note that South River label has moved off of the road and is in a better spot, however, it is crowding Congress Street and could still be placed in a better location.

-We can address (b) from Figure 5 by changing a labeling property.
+We can address (b) from the figure above by changing a labeling property.
 Let’s do this now.

 16. Open the Label Properties for the Roads layer.
 17. Set the following Label properties:
 	+ Rendering:
 		+ Feature options:
 			+ Merge connected lines to avoid duplicate labels: checked
 18. Click OK to see the results.
 Notice that the amount of labels has been reduced and the multiple labels  of the same roads have, for the most part, been removed.
 19. Save the QGIS Project in your lab directory.

 ### Task 2 Improve Labels using Advanced QGIS Labeling Functions